ali-mir/kv/README.md

 ## KV
-KV is a toy in-memory database built primarily in an effort to write more go and check out `grpc`.
+KV is a toy in-memory key value store built primarily in an effort to write more go and check out `grpc`.
 This is still a work in progress.

 ```